In effect as of January 1, 2016

 - Emeritus membership - is open only to retired individuals without full-time employment who are at least 68 years old and have been members of the Academy for at least ten years preceding qualification as Emeritus.
 Emeritus members shall pay dues at a reduced rate and have full voting rights.

 - Institutional membership - is open to any educational institution, firm or supranational organization with an interest in the field of international business.
 The number of institutional memberships may be limited by the Executive Board to a small fraction of the total membership.
-Individuals who are members by virtue of institutional membership (two Regular and one Student member) shall have all the rights and privileges of regular members including full voting rights.
+Individuals who are members by virtue of institutional membership shall have all the rights and privileges of regular members including full voting rights.

 The Executive Board, at its discretion, may create additional classes of membership or make exceptions to the current classes, as it deems appropriate.
 In addition, honorary memberships may be made in special cases.
 Persons shall be elected to such membership by a majority vote of the Executive Board.